antmicro/kenning-pipeline-manager/docs/source/dataflow-format.md

 Each subgraph can have `input`, `inout`, or `output` interfaces.
 In the collapsed view, those are visible as regular interfaces of the node representing a subgraph.
-In the subgraph view, each interface is represented by a dedicated node, called `Subgraph IO` node.
+In the subgraph view, each interface is represented by a dedicated node, which is parametrized by a dedicated entry in `interfaces` array.
-Such `Subgraph IO` node allows to configure such parameters as interface name or connection side.
+Such node allows to configure such parameters as interface name or connection side of its corresponding interface.

-Within the dataflow format, `interfaces` field allows to tie the subgraph node interface (subgraph IO) with an interface in subgraph it is representing. `interfaces` is an array of object that follows the
+Within the dataflow format, `subgraphNodeId` field allows to tie the subgraph interface node with an interface it is representing.
-format:
+`interfaces` is an array of object that follows the format:

  * `id` - Unique ID of the interface within the subgraph
  * `nodePosition` - optional property (object containing `x` and `y` values) defining the